 If you’re still unsure which builder you’d like to try, here’s our top pick if you’re a UK-based user:

 - Wix.
 A flexible website builder with good GDPR and accessibility documentation.
 Wix offers a functional free plan that allows you to build a working website and show it to the public.
-However, if you want to connect a custom domain name or start selling products through the website, you’ll need to upgrade to a paid plan.
+However, if you want to connect a custom domain name or start selling products through the website, you’ll need to upgrade to a paid plan or choose another Wix alternative.

 Do you have any questions about how to find the best free website builder for the UK?
 Let us know in the comments section below!